sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-01-27-generate-qr-codes-in-csharp-to-sign-documents-and-images/index.md

 draft: false
 url: /2021/01/27/generate-qr-codes-in-csharp-to-sign-documents-and-images/
 author: 'Shoaib Khan'
 summary: 'In this article, we will see **how to programmatically add QR codes to electronically sign documents and images using C#**.
-GroupDocs.Signature for .NET is the API to add QR codes in PDF files, word processing documents, spreadsheets, presentations, and images.
+GroupDocs.Signature for .NET is the API to add QR codes in PDF files, word processing documents, spreadsheets, presentations, and images.'

-It supports various electronic signatures for a large list of supported file formats.
-Among the QR codes, it supports Aztec Code, DataMatrix Code, GS1 DataMatrix, GS1 QR, QR types.
-The API allows us to add QR codes to JPG/JPEG, PNG, WebP, BMP, GIF, SVG, CMX, and TIFF images and some more image file formats as well.'
 tags: ['Add QR code in CSharp', 'Attach QR code with Images in CSharp', 'eSign in CSharp', 'generate qr code in csharp', 'Sign documents with QR code in CSharp']
 categories: ['GroupDocs.Signature Product Family']
 ---